 The compounding effect is real.
 Chronicle Labs documented a team that started with 23 manually written evals and grew to 147 automatically generated from production failures over 60 days.[5]
 Regression coverage grows as a function of production failure rate — not developer time.
 The more failures the system sees, the harder it becomes to regress on known failure modes.

 One honest constraint: evals generated from production failure clusters cover failure modes the agent has already exhibited.
-They do not catch novel failure modes.
-The production-to-eval loop needs companion coverage from adversarial testing and boundary analysis for failure classes the agent has not yet seen but will eventually encounter.
+They don't catch novel failure modes.
+The production-to-eval loop needs companion coverage from adversarial testing and boundary analysis for failure classes the agent hasn't yet seen but will eventually encounter.

 Signal-based trajectory sampling to select which failures warrant eval cases improves the efficiency of this work.
 Research on agent trajectory triage found that signal-based sampling achieves 82% informativeness versus 54% for random sampling — a 1.52× efficiency gain per informative trajectory selected.[2]
 The behavioral signals you already collected at execution time are the selection criteria.
 Grounding failures with downstream_ok=false and confidence below 0.70 are the highest-priority candidates.
 Clean runs with all signals in normal range contribute nothing new to the eval corpus.